Week 3 - Linked Lists

 Linked Lists Indexing

-Continue reading Ch 27.8-27.10.
-The focus of those sections is indexing into a linked list.
-Doing so is much less efficient than indexing into an array, but it is necessary if we want to do something like .at(10) in a linked list.
+Doing so is much less efficient than indexing into an array, generally we don't want to depend on doing things like .at(10) in a linked list.

 Linked Lists Improvements